voila-dashboards/voila/README.md

 ## Development

-See [CONTRIBUTING.md](./CONTRIBUTING.md) to know how to contribute and setup a development environment.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) to know how to contribute and set up a development environment.

 ## Related projects

-Voila depends on [nbconvert](https://github.com/jupyter/nbconvert) and [jupyter_server](https://github.com/jupyter/jupyter_server/).
+Voilà depends on [nbconvert](https://github.com/jupyter/nbconvert) and [jupyter_server](https://github.com/jupyter/jupyter_server/).

 ## License